mario-gellrich-zhaw/spatial_data_analysis/README.md

 ## Python Geocoding Addresses

 Geocoding is the process of converting addresses into geographic coordinates.
-This section explains how to use Python libraries like Geopy to geocode addresses, which can then be used for spatial analysis or mapping.
+This section explains how to use Python libraries to geocode addresses, which can then be used for spatial analysis or mapping.

 ## Python Nearest Neighbor Analysis

-Nearest neighbor analysis is a technique used in spatial statistics to measure distances between points.
-This section covers how to perform nearest neighbor analysis in Python, which can be useful for tasks like clustering or outlier detection.
+Nearest neighbor analysis is a technique to measure distances between spatial objects.
+This section covers how to perform nearest neighbor analysis in Python.

 ## Python Catchment Area Analysis

 Catchment area analysis involves determining the area from which a particular location draws resources or customers.
-This section discusses how to perform catchment area analysis in Python, which can be useful in fields like hydrology or retail location planning.
+This section discusses how to perform catchment area analysis in Python, which can be useful in fields like retail location planning.

 ## Python GWR Data

-GWR (Gebäude- und Wohnungsregister) data is the most comprehensive dataset about buildings in Switzerland.
+GWR (germ.: Gebäude- und Wohnungsregister) data is the most comprehensive dataset about buildings in Switzerland.
 It contains detailed information about the characteristics of buildings and their use.
 This section covers how to work with GWR data in Python, including how to read, clean, and analyze the data to extract meaningful insights.

 ## Python Raster Data

 Raster data is a type of spatial data that represents a matrix of cells or pixels.
-This section discusses how to work with raster data in Python, including how to read, write, and manipulate raster data, and how to perform raster-based spatial analysis.
+This section discusses how to work with raster data in Python, including how to read, write, and manipulate raster data.

 ## Python PostgreSQL & PostGIS